swiftlang/swift/docs/SIL.rst

 representation that can be used for code distribution, but it can also express target-specific concepts as well as LLVM can.

+For more information on developing the implementation of SIL and SIL passes, see SILProgrammersManual.md.

 SIL in the Swift Compiler
 -------------------------